 Stimulus Checks Are Coming, Protect Yours From Scammers

-Individuals with a Social Security Number (SSN) and who are not dependents may receive $1,200 (single filers and heads of household) or $2,400 (joint filers), with an additional rebate of $500 per qualifying child, if they have adjusted gross income (AGI) under $75,000 (single), $150,000 (joint), or $112,500 (heads of household) using 2019 tax return information.
-(The IRS will use 2018 tax return information if the taxpayer has not yet filed for 2019.)
-The rebate phases out at $50 for every $1,000 of income earned above those thresholds.
-Forbes has created a handy calculator to find out how much you should be expecting.
+Generally, individuals with a Social Security Number (SSN) and who are not dependents may receive $600 (single filers and heads of household) or $1,200 (joint filers), with an additional rebate of $600 per qualifying child, if they have adjusted gross income (AGI) under $75,000 (single), $150,000 (joint), or $112,500 (heads of household) using 2019 tax return information.
+The rebate is reduced by 5% of the amount by which your AGI exceeds the applicable threshold.

 Scammers have heard about this news too and they want your share of it as well.